aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 I am worth a fortune.
+> 🥠 Hard work pays off in the future.
+Laziness pays off now.

 ### Let's play! 🎮